 Person-centered care for dementia uses personal histories, stories, and interests to help residents thrive in memory care communities.

-“One thing that’s so easily overlooked when you’re dealing with the senior population is that if you get to know someone, find commonality with them, and take the time to figure out what their likes and dislikes are, it’s much easier to support them,” says Hash.
+“One thing that’s so easily overlooked when you’re dealing with the senior population is that if you get to know someone, find commonality with them, and take the time to figure out what their likes and dislikes are, it’s much easier to support them,” Hash says.

-“As our resident population changes, so do our autonomous stations, the activities we plan, and even the hours we do things,” says Hash.
+“As our resident population changes, so do our autonomous stations, the activities we plan, and even the hours we do things,” Hash explains.